 High grading: High grading is a tree removal practice in which only the best quality, most valuable timber trees are removed, often without regenerating new tree seedlings or removing the remaining poor quality and suppressed understory trees and, in doing so, degrading the ecological health and commercial value of the forest*.
 High grading stands as a counterpoint to sustainable resource management (Source: based on Glossary of Forest Management Terms.
 North Carolina Division of Forest Resources.
 March 2009).

+ILO Core (Fundamental) Conventions: these are labour standards that cover fundamental principles and rights at work: freedom of association and the effective recognition of the right to collective bargaining*; the elimination of all forms of forced or compulsory labour*; the effective abolition of child* labour; and the elimination of discrimination⃰ in respect of employment and occupation*.

+The eight Fundamental Conventions are:

+Freedom of Association and Protection of the Right to Organise Convention, 1948 (No. 87)

+Right to Organise and Collective Bargaining Convention, 1949 (No. 98)

+Forced Labour Convention, 1930 (No. 29)

+Abolition of Forced Labour Convention, 1957 (No. 105)

+Minimum Age Convention, 1973 (No. 138)

+Worst Forms of Child Labour Convention, 1999 (No. 182)

+Equal Remuneration Convention, 1951 (No. 100)

+Discrimination (Employment and Occupation) Convention, 1958 (No. 111)

+Source: FSC report on generic criteria and indicators based on ILO Core Conventions principles, 2017.

+ILO Declaration on Fundamental Principles and Rights at Work and its Follow-up, adopted by the International Labour conference at its Eighty-sixth Session, Geneva, 18th June 1998 (Annex revised 15 June 2010): is a resolute reaffirmation of ILO principles (art 2) which declares that all Members, even if they have not ratified the Conventions in question, have an obligation, arising from the very fact of membership in the organization, to respect, to promote and to realize, in good faith⃰ and in accordance with the Constitution, the principles concerning the fundamental rights which are the subject of those Conventions, namely:

+Freedom of association and the effective recognition of the right to collective bargaining*;

+The elimination of all forms of forced or compulsory labour*;

+The effective abolition of child* labour; and

+The elimination of discrimination⃰ in respect of employment and occupation*.

+Source: FSC report on generic criteria and indicators based on ILO Core Conventions principles, 2017.

 Indicator: A quantitative or qualitative variable which can be measured or described, and which provides a means of judging whether a Management Unit* complies with the requirements of an FSC Criterion*.
 Indicators* and the associated thresholds thereby define the requirements for responsible forest* management at the level of the Management Unit* and are the primary basis of forest* evaluation (Source: FSC-STD-01-002 V1-0 FSC Glossary of Terms (2009)).

+Indigenous cultural landscapes: Indigenous cultural landscapes* are living landscapes to which Indigenous Peoples* attribute environmental, social, cultural and economic value because of their enduring relationship with the land, water, fauna, flora and spirits and their present and future importance to their cultural identity.
+An Indigenous cultural landscape* is characterized by features that have been maintained through long-term interactions based on land-care knowledge, and adaptive livelihood practices.
+They are landscapes over which Indigenous Peoples* exercise responsibility for stewardship.

 Indigenous Peoples: People and groups of people that can be identified or characterized as follows: